lmondada/dphil-thesis/content/03_compiler/04_rewrite_def.md

 We have so far defined rewrites of single operations into graphs $H$.
 We can generalise these rewrites to rewrite subgraphs $P \subseteq G$, provided the minIR subgraphs satisfy some constraints.
+We require for this a notion of convexity, as discussed in @Bonchi2022a.

 As usual, let us consider a minIR graph
 $G = (V, V_L, O, \mathit{def}, \mathit{use}, \mathit{parent}),$ along with a